Meet Our Team

 Sara grew up in Richmond, VA and she started riding at a young age.
 She always knew she wanted to be an equine veterinarian.
 She graduated with her bachelor's and master's degrees from Virginia Tech.
 While at Virginia Tech, she rode on the IHSA hunt seat team.

 Sara graduated from the Virginia-Maryland College of Veterinary Medicine.
 During veterinary school, she was actively involved in the student chapter of AAEP and received the Dr. Olive K. Britt Equine award.
-Sara has a special interest in sports medicine, podiatry, chiropractic, and acupuncture.
-She is Fear Free Equine certified and has a passion for low stress handling.
-In her free time, Sara enjoys spending time with her dog Atticus, watching Hokie football, traveling, and spending time outside.
+Sara loves all aspects of equine medicine, but especially enjoys general practice, emergency medicine, and building her sports medicine skills.
+She has a passion for low stress handling.
+In her free time, Sara enjoys spending time with her dog Atticus, watching Hokie football, traveling, and being outside.

 Kylie Zehner